Kayden Dixon-Wyatt

 Scouting Report

-Kayden Dixon-Wyatt is a technically advanced and highly productive wide receiver from a perennial powerhouse, Mater Dei.
-A savvy route-runner with exceptional body control and hands, he projects as a reliable, high-volume target at the Power Five level with immediate contributor potential.
+Kayden Dixon-Wyatt is a technically advanced and highly productive wide receiver from a powerhouse high school program.
+A savvy route-runner with exceptional body control and reliable hands, he consistently creates separation and makes plays at all three levels of the field.
+While not a burner, his polish and high football IQ project him as an immediate contributor at the high-major level.

 Physical Profile